Clean Air Markets - Monitoring Surface Water Chemistry

 - Period of Record — 1983 through present

-- Participation — sample collection, laboratory analysis and stream gauging for monthly samples from 5 headwater Pennsylvania streams, and sample collection and laboratory analysis for 24 annual TIME streams in Pennsylvania
+- Participation — sample collection, laboratory analysis and stream gauging for monthly samples from 5 headwater Pennsylvania streams.
+Sampling was discontinued in 2013

 - Period of Record — 1988 through present